jsnieg/py-ctscan-ml-solution/README.md

 conclude, artefact successfully justified the aim for this paper but also unravels unanswered questions in adapting existing machine models for different problem settings.
 It is insistent to keep researching this field as deep learning posses’ issues that need to be addressed.

+# Grade Achieved: 71% (First) or 68% overall from the "Project" Module.